ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 The restart period is controlled by `restart_option` and `restart_n`, which set *how often* restart files are written.<br>
 !!! tip
-    To be able to continue an experiment run, writing restart files at the end of an experiment run is required.
-To achieve this, the `restart_*` fields should be set as a divisor of the corresponding `stop_*` values.
-For long runs which are working well, as an additional post-processing step, it is possible to "prune" restart files using Payu, see: [Pruning model restarts](/models/run-a-model/run-access-om3/#pruning-model-restarts).
+    To be able to resume each run from a previous state, the model must save restart files at the end of each run.
+To achieve this, the `restart_*` fields should be set as a divisor of the time period defined by the `stop_*` values.
+For long and stable runs, disk usage can be reduced by pruning older restart files as a _payu_ post-processing step.
+For details, see: [Pruning model restarts](/models/run-a-model/run-access-om3/#pruning-model-restarts).

 For example, to run a configuration for 2 months and write restart files at the end of the run, set the following in the `~/access-om3/{{example_folder}}/nuopc.runconfig` file: